SpringSpree: Pronites

 has seen the likes of Naresh Iyer and Stephen Devassy.

 Indian rock bands like Parikrama and others also performed.

-Bollywood Playback singer, KK performed live on the 23rd of February at Spring Spree.
+Bollywood Playback singer, KK performed live on 23 February at Spring Spree.
 Spree 2013 saw performances by Suraj Jagan, Suchitra, Gino Banks, Baiju Dharmajan and also saw the presence of Sobhita Dhulipala who judged Allure.
 Spring Spree has also had the British band Xerath perform in 2012 along with Vijay Prakash.